NextronSystems/thor-manual/usage/scan-modes.rst

 Scan Modes
 ==========

-You can select between six different scan modes in THOR:
+THOR provides several scan modes:

 - **Default**

-  We recommend using the default scan mode for all sweeping activities.
-Scans take from one to six hours, depending on the partition size and number of interesting files.
+  We recommend the default scan mode for broad scanning activities.
+  Scans typically take between one and six hours, depending on partition size and the number of relevant files.

-  In default mode, THOR automatically chooses  the "**Soft**" mode if the system has only limited CPU and RAM resources.
+  In default mode, THOR automatically switches to **Soft** mode if the system has limited CPU or RAM resources.

-  There's a special "Lab Scanning" (``--lab``) method described in section :ref:`usage/special-scan-modes:lab scanning`, which disables many limitations and allows to scan mounted images in a Lab scenario, even with multiple THOR instances on a single Workstation.
+  There is also a special Lab Scanning mode (``--lab``) described in :ref:`usage/special-scan-modes:lab scanning`.
+It disables many limitations and allows you to scan mounted images in a lab scenario, even with multiple THOR instances on a single workstation.

   .. note::
     "Lab Scanning" requires a special forensic license.

 - **Quick** ``--quick``

-  This mode is the fastest one and oriented on the "Pareto Principle", covering 80% of the modules and checks in 20% of the normal scan time:
+  This is the fastest scan mode.
+It follows a "Pareto Principle" approach by covering around 80% of the modules and checks in about 20% of the normal scan time:

   - THOR skips elements that have not been created or modified within the last 3 days in "Filescan" modules